medikoo/es5-ext/README.md

 ## Usage

-__es5-ext__ mostly offer methods (not functions) which can directly be assigned to any ES native object's prototype, e.g.:
+__es5-ext__ mostly offer methods (not functions) which can directly be assigned to any native object's prototype:

 	Function.prototype.curry = require('es5-ext/lib/Function/prototype/curry');